Mickey Mouse: Copyright status

 In a 2023 episode of Last Week Tonight with John Oliver, John Oliver suggested that without copyright protection to stop the unauthorized use of Mickey Mouse, the Walt Disney Company would likely use trademark law to achieve the same results, potentially arguing that Mickey Mouse is so closely associated with their brand that any unauthorized use would cause consumer confusion.
 Oliver then revealed that Last Week Tonights opening titles had been using an image from Steamboat Willie since the start of the season and that he would begin to use his own version of Mickey Mouse as a mascot of the show.
 He stated:

 We are staking our claim to Mickey Mouse right now and, I know Disney's lawyers might argue that this Mickey is closely associated with their brand, although they should know that he's pretty associated with our brand now too.

-On January 1, 2024, the copyrights of the first three animated Mickey Mouse cartoons and their portrayal of Mickey Mouse expired in the United States, and they entered the public domain.
+On January 1, 2024, the copyrights of the first three animated Mickey Mouse cartoons and their portrayal of Mickey Mouse expired in the U.S., and they entered the public domain.
 They are the silent versions of the cartoons Plane Crazy and The Gallopin' Gaucho, as well as the sound cartoon Steamboat Willie.
 (Note: While the silent version of Plane Crazy became public domain in the U.S., that version is not known to be extant.
-The widely released sound version remained under copyright in the United States until 2025.)
+The widely released sound version remained under copyright in the U.S. until 2025.)
 Newer versions of Mickey Mouse remain copyright-protected.

 Quinton Hoover, a YouTube user who uploaded a copy of Steamboat Willie after its U.S. copyright expired on January 1, 2024, noted that three attempts to upload the short to the service triggered copyright claims from Disney, including one that claimed a copyright on the short's soundtrack.
 Users of Twitch noted similar behavior in that attempts to stream Steamboat Willie would end up with the audio muted.
 Disney withdrew a separate copyright strike from a different uploader shortly after it was challenged.